dmoisset/battleship-dojo/README.md

 Some things to notice here are:
 * The `def` line defines the function and allows you to give it a name.
 It's important to choose a name that makes it clear what the function does, to make more clear the code that calls the function later.
 * The function ends with a `return` line telling with values will be the ones that are useful at the end of he function. when we ask for a board position, what we need at the end is the list positions for the row and column, so that's what the function calculates
+* When you write the function Python does not run the code in it just remembers for the future under the name you give it.
+The code will actually be run when you have a "function call", which is the name with the function with brackets to the right: `ask_user_for_board_position()`; this actually can be used in an assignment to get the returned value (or values)

 After defining the function you can remove the repeated code and add a new line near the beggining of the battleship positioning code, which should look like: